3.1 Making decisions and taking action

 If you look into that deepest place in your heart and you find nurturance reigning there, then this is the OS for you.
 The SSOS will not be a match for you no matter how much someone might adapt it or buffer it or try to dress it up.

-And personally, how I like to talk about the heart of the DNOS is to say it’s…
+And personally, the way I describe the heart of the DNOS is to say it’s…

 Mutual nurturance and mutual advocacy.